Chloe Csengery

 Chloe Csengery (born July 7, 2000) is an American actress known for playing the role of young Katie in the feature films Paranormal Activity 3, Paranormal Activity: The Marked Ones, and Paranormal Activity: The Ghost Dimension.

 Early life

 Csengery was born and raised in Houston, Texas.
 She has an elder sister.

 Career

-Csengery began taking acting classes at young age and soon enough landed roles in shows such as Criminal Minds, Parenthood, Up All Night.
+Csengery began taking acting classes at a young age and soon enough landed roles in shows such as Criminal Minds, Parenthood, Up All Night.
 She also plays Perry Gilbert in the Law & Order: Special Victims Unit episode, "Glasgowman's Wrath".